The Allure of the Cheap Website

 Making the Smart Investment

-The smartest approach for a local service business is to invest in a complete professional website from the start.
+The smartest approach for a local service business is to start with a complete, professionally optimized website from day one.
 Not a template.
 Not a DIY platform.
 Not a cheap freelancer on Fiverr.

-webIQ's complete online presence package includes everything - a custom Next.js website, local SEO setup, 50 optimized blog posts, and a lead capture system - for $1,497.
-That is less than most businesses spend on their cheap website over three years, and it delivers dramatically better results from day one.
+webIQ researches your business and builds a complete site for you: a fast Next.js website, local SEO, AI-generated content, and a lead capture system.
+Building and previewing it is free, and you publish on your own domain from $29 a month, with managed hosting, security, and continuous optimization included.
+That is less than most businesses spend on a cheap website over three years, and it delivers dramatically better results from day one.

 The question is not whether you can afford a professional website.
 It is whether you can afford not to have one.